 Welcome to Elementary General Music with Mrs. Bilott!

 Grading is based on skill based assessments that are quickly completed in class.
 They are not typical paper and pencil tests, but stress free observation of skills that students can complete.
-Students will also receive a participation grade based on our MUSIC rules (Make good choices, Use kind words, Show respect, Involve yourself, Care of instruments and equipment).

 If you ever have any questions, please do not hesitate to ask!
 Email is the best way to reach me during the school year: [email protected]

 I have been teaching music for 22 years!
 I graduated summa cum laude with a bachelors of instrumental music in music education from Capital University in Columbus, Ohio.
 I then received a masters of science in education with an emphasis in instructional technology from Walden University.
 I also completed the PMEA leadership academy training.
 My career started teaching 7-8th grade music in Reynoldsburg, Ohio, then I taught 6-12 instrumental music and high school music electives in Charleroi School District.
 I started teaching at Norwin in 2006 in the middle school where my responsibilities included band, general music and chorus.
 This will be my seventh year teaching elementary general music at Sheridan Terrace elementary school and Hahntown elementary school.
 I remain active making music at home and stay in involved in my professional organizations being a member of PMEA (Pennsylvania Music Educators Association) and WCMEA (Westmoreland County Music Educators Association) where I also served as vice president, president and past president of the organization.
 I have had published articles regarding general music in the PMEA news magazine.
 I firmly believe in giving back to the profession as my classroom is host to many student teachers as well as a classroom of students that visit me from Duquesne University each winter.
 At home I stay very busy with my family.